-Background: Haemorrhoidal disease (HD) is a frequent anal disorder and one of the
+Background: Haemorrhoidal Disease (HD) is a frequent anal disorder and one of the

-the anatomy, physiology and pathophysiology of haemorrhoids and haemorrhoidal disease.
+of the anatomy, physiology and pathophysiology of haemorrhoids and haemorrhoidal disease.

-Introduction: Internal haemorrhoids are vascular cushions located in the anal canal, above the
+Introduction: Internal haemorrhoids are vascular cushions located in the anal canal, above the dentate

-symptoms and complications, the so-called haemorrhoidal disease.
+and complications, the so-called haemorrhoidal disease.

 1980 to January 2020.

 Result: Aetiology and pathophysiology of HD are still controversial, but multifactorial.
+Disruption

 Conclusion: Several aspects of etiopathogenesis and pathophysiology remain controversial.
+Further

-Further studies are needed to obtain a better understanding of the disease.
+studies are needed to obtain a better understanding of the disease.